infinum/eightshift-docs/website/blog/2023-08-03-adding-custom-query.md

 hide_table_of_contents: false
 ---

-Eightshift Dev Kit offers some blocks with query logic out-of-the-box, but what is the best approach when you need to add a custom query to a block you’ve been working on?
+Eightshift DevKit offers some blocks with query logic out of the box, but what is the best approach when you need to add a custom query to a block you’ve been working on?
 <!--truncate-->

-## Already existing blocks
+## Usage in built-in blocks

 One of the Eightshift blocks that already uses `WP_Query` is the ***Featured Content*** block.
 In that block, you can see the query logic is inside the block.
 However, there is a much better way to do it.
 The reason it was done like this was to simplify this block and to have an already functioning block available with one WP-CLI command.